 In most cases, passengers file a claim against the driver or another at-fault party to recover damages when they are injured in a car wreck.
 However, passenger negligence can impact the outcome of a personal injury lawsuit.

 The Tampa car accident attorneys of Roman Austin Personal Injury Lawyers have over 50 years of combined legal experience handling personal injury and wrongful death cases.
 Our law firm has a BBB A+ rating and a perfect-10 Avvo rating.
 We’re ready to help you if you’ve been injured in an accident due to passenger negligence.
-Contact us today at (813) 686-7588. to benefit from our skills and experience.
+Contact us today at our Tampa law office at (813) 686-7588. to benefit from our skills and experience.
 Your first consultation is free.

 How Our Tampa Car Accident Lawyers Can Help You Recover Compensation for Passenger Negligence